wp-plugins/blogvault-real-time-backup/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-blogVault is the best wordpress backup plugin.
-It makes it really easy restore, migrate, or secure your sites from the backups.
+Backup Plugin by blogVault is the most reliable way to backup a WordPress site.
+Easiest way to backup, restore or migrate your sites from the backups.

 == Description ==

-Backup is crucial to any online business.
+Backup is crucial to any business.
 With WordPress's growing popularity, taking regular backups is the only way to protect your data. [blogVault](http://blogvault.net?bvsrc=wpplugin_readme) is a top-notch [WordPress backup](http://blogvault.net?bvsrc=wpplugin_readme) plugin that creates daily automatic backups of your WordPress site.
 This easy to use WordPress backup plugin creates a backup of your entire site, including file and database backup.

 **Top Features**: